-The module is designed to offer experience of advanced software applications in chemical engineering, with potential application to research projects.
-You will have flexibility in this module to choose what topics to study ranging from programming a model using MATLAB, using advanced features of HYSYS.
-You’ll spend two hours per week.
+The module is designed to give you experience of advanced software applications in chemical engineering, and their potential application to research projects.
+You will learn how to use advanced features of HYSYS, including:

 Computational Fluid Dynamics

-In this module you’ll develop an understanding of advanced knowledge of fluid mechanics, covering various areas of engineering.
-You will use computational methods in fluid mechanics to further understand how computational fluid mechanics techniques are applied to real fluid engineering problems, like fluid / structure interactions, air flow, channel flow, water wave propagation.
-You’ll spend four hours in lectures and two hours in practicals each week.
+In this module you’ll develop an advanced understanding of fluid mechanics.
+You’ll use computational methods in fluid mechanics to further understand how techniques are applied to real fluid engineering problems.
+For example, you’ll study fluid / structure interactions, air flow, channel flow and water wave propagation.
+You’ll spend between two and four hours in lectures and two hours in computing sessions each week.

 Advanced Rheology and Materials

-This module will introduce students to the flow properties of complex fluids.
+This module will introduce you to the flow properties of complex fluids.
 It will cover rheological models, outline characterisation techniques and explore selected applications.
-The case study will involve research into an industrial application of rheology and/or materials, presented through a web-based medium.
-You’ll spend two hours in lectures and two hours in computing per week.
+Case study supervisions are carried out in groups of three to five students and are intended to support your research into an industrial application of rheology and/or materials.
+You’ll spend three hours in lectures per week.

 Petroleum Production Engineering